AlenAlic/clubpromoters-front/INSTALL.md

-# clubpromoters-front
+# clubpromoters-front installation (Ubuntu 18.04 LTS)
-Set up the live version, and a test version of the clubpromoters-front.
+Installation guide for the clubpromoters-front

-## Installation (Ubuntu 18.04 LTS)
+## Preparations

 ### Installer instance
 We'll use an instance of clubpromoters-front to install the cluster.